Orthodoxy and the Religion of the Future

 Orthodoxy and the Religion of the Future is a book written by Seraphim Rose (born Eugene Dennis Rose), an American Eastern Orthodox author and ordained hieromonk.
 First published in 1975 and updated on December 31, 1979, the book examines how non-Christian religions and spiritual movements are leading people away from God in the modern era.

-The book has been widely read in Russia and is available in Russian translation.
+The book has been widely read in Russia and is available in Russian translation, with some accounts such as hieromonk Symeon (Tomachinsky) and archpriest Vladimir Vigilyansky describing how it made a strong impression in their religious lives.
 An epilogue added in the 1979 edition discusses the change of new spiritual movements, in line with themes that Seraphim Rose intended to explore.

 A later edition was released on May 28, 1989, by Saint Herman Press, which is part of the Saint Herman of Alaska Brotherhood (also publisher of The Orthodox Word).

 The book is managed and copyrighted by the Saint Herman of Alaska Brotherhood in Platina, California.

 History

 Before publishing Orthodoxy and the Religion of the Future, Seraphim Rose had released other works, including God's Revelation to the Human Heart and Nihilism: The Roots of the Revolution of the Modern Age.

 Works on Orthodoxy and the Religion of the Future began in 1971.
 At the time, there was a growing interest in interfaith dialogue and ecumenical approaches that engaged with non-Christian religions.
 Rose responded to this trend by writing four chapters addressing themes, which were originally published in The Orthodox Word in 1971 and 1972.
 These writings reflected his concerns about developments in the 1960s and early 1970s, particularly his perception of "Ecumenist heresy" based on personal experience.

-Later chapters of the book addressed the charismatic revival, a movement that had gained influence among some Orthodox priests in America.
+Later chapters of the book addressed the charismatic revival, a movement that had gained influence among some Catholic and Orthodox priests in America.
 Rose referred to this trend as part of an emerging "ecumenical spirituality", which included religious experiences outside traditional Christian boundaries.
 The final chapter, which examined this movement, gained attention among American Orthodox readers and influenced some within the Church.

 The first edition of Orthodoxy and the Religion of the Future was published in 1975, with a second, updated edition released on December 31, 1979.
 A later edition, featuring a slightly altered red-tinted cover, was published on May 28, 1989, by Saint Herman Press, operated by the Saint Herman of Alaska Brotherhood (also publisher of The Orthodox Word) currently holds the book's copyright.